embarklabs/embark/site/source/docs/environments.md

 }
 ```

 Don't get too overwhelmed by all the different options and what they mean.
-We'll discuss those in-depth in [configuring Smart Contracts](contracts_configuration.html).
+We'll discuss those in-depth in [configuring Smart Contracts](contracts_configuration.html) and `dappConneciton` [here](/docs/javascript_usage.html#Using-dappConnection).
 The important part here is that `contracts.js` exports an object that provides a `default` configuration.
 This configuration is the default environment and can be overwritten or extended by other environments.

 If we execute `$ embark run`, Embark will use the `default` configuration to deploy our application's Smart Contracts.